MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/classifier-learn-about.md

 search.appverid:
 - MOE150
 - MET150
-description: "A Microsoft 365 trainable classifier is a tool you can use to recognize various types of content for labeling or policy application by giving it positive and negative samples to look at."
+description: "Trainable classifiers can recognize various types of content for labeling or policy application by giving it positive and negative samples to look at."
 ---

 # Learn about trainable classifiers